UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Implementing energy-efficient upgrades is a guaranteed strategy for reducing long-term household utility costs.

 While locking in a competitive supply rate matters, permanently reducing your overall household consumption remains the most guaranteed strategy for lowering monthly costs.
-PSE&G offers a robust lineup of efficiency programs tailored to help homeowners optimize their spaces.
-You can sign up for a comprehensive home energy assessment, where energy professionals pinpoint costly drafts and outdated insulation.
-Furthermore, the utility regularly provides instant rebates on smart thermostats and high-efficiency HVAC upgrades, slashing the upfront costs of modernizing your climate control.
+PSE&G offers a robust lineup of efficiency programs tailored to help homeowners optimize their living spaces.
+You can easily sign up for a comprehensive home energy assessment, where trained energy professionals pinpoint costly drafts, inspect outdated insulation, and provide a customized action plan.
+Furthermore, the utility regularly provides instant rebates on smart thermostats and high-efficiency HVAC upgrades, drastically slashing the upfront costs of modernizing your climate control.

 To maximize these incentives, consider pairing utility rebates with equipment verified on the ENERGY STAR Home Upgrade page.
-Upgrading to certified appliances drastically curtails power waste, keeping more cash in your wallet over the lifetime of the unit.
+Upgrading to certified appliances sharply curtails power waste, keeping substantially more cash in your wallet over the lifetime of the unit.

 An infographic showing PSE&G's standard fees and service guarantees, including low deposits and optional appliance protection.